DoctorMcKay/node-steam-user/README.md

 Gets the last 10 persona names (including the current one) used by one or more Steam users (who do not have to be on your friends list).

+### setNickname(steamID, nickname[, callback])
+- `steamID` - The SteamID of the user on whom you want to set a nickname, as a `SteamID` object or a string that can parse into one
+- `nickname` - The user's new nickname, as a string.
+Empty string to remove.
+- `callback` - Optional.
+Emitted when the request completes.
+    - `err` - An `Error` object on failure or `null` on success.

+**v3.15.0 or later is required to use this method**

+Sets a nickname on a user.
+If one already exists, overwrites it.
+The `myNicknames` property will be updated just before the callback fires, on success.

+**Note:** Using this doesn't appear to send a notification to any other instances that may be logged on.
+There also appears to be a delay between when you set the nickname and when it's reflected in subsequent logins or on the web.

 ### getGameBadgeLevel(appid, callback)
 - `appid` - The AppID of the game you want to get your badge level for
 - `callback` - Called when the requested data is available.